AudreyCherrie/GitSearch/README.md

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.

+# Support and contact details

+incase you are not able to view certain application or parts of the website feel free to submit an email to mitchelaudrey@gmail.com/mitchelaudrey@icloud.com